-On December 31, 2020, the Company recognized an onerous contract provision of \$75 million (\$32 million after-tax and non-controlling interests (NCI), which represents management's best estimate of the costs to exit the Wipro MSA.
+On December 31, 2020, the Company recognized an onerous contract provision of \$71 million (\$55 million aftertax), which represents management's best estimate of the costs to exit the Wipro MSA.
 The provision is included in provisions and other current liabilities in the consolidated balance sheets and other expenses in the consolidated statements of earnings.
 The actual costs will be finalized later in 2021.
-The onerous contract provision is not in the normal course of business and has been excluded from adjusted earnings.
+The onerous contract provision is not in the normal course of business and has been excluded from Adjusted Earnings.